Are some people immune to poison ivy?

 The idea of poison ivy immunity is often misunderstood.
 While there are people in the world, who can come into contact with poison ivy plants and never develop a rash, the majority of people who touch poison ivy will.
 The way poison ivy immunity is looked at is often the degree to which an individual is affected by poison ivy, not whether or not they are affected.
 Anyone who develops the poison ivy rash is considered allergic to poison ivy plants.
 For example, one person may touch the leaves of a poison ivy plant and break out into blisters almost immediately and suffer for weeks whereas another person could have a few bumps accompanied by mild itching that clears up in a few days.

-While people who are allergic may never achieve true poison ivy immunity, there are products, such as Rhus Toxicodendron, which can help lessen the dangers of poison ivy encounters.
-For some users, they will develop complete immunity using this product while others may still develop the rash after an encounter, but a milder rash than what they would have experienced before building up their immunity.
+While people who are allergic may never achieve true poison ivy immunity, there are products, such as Rhus Toxicodendron, which can help lessen the dangers of poison ivy encounters and reduce sensitivity.
+For some users, they could develop complete immunity using this product while others may still develop the rash after an encounter, but a milder rash than what they would have experienced before reducing sensitivity.
 The level of immunity achieved is often based on the severity of allergic reactions inherent in the individual, as well as proper dosage and overall health.
-Aside from building up immunity, precautions should still be taken to avoid poison ivy plants.
+Aside from reducing sensitivity, precautions should still be taken to avoid poison ivy plants.